We may earn money or other compensation from the companies or products mentioned in this post.

 Looking to make your Disneyland visit extra special?
 There’s plenty of ways to make that happen and if you have a Frozen-crazed fan in your life, this just might be the ticket!
 Make reservations here.

 Carthay Circle Frozen Experience.
 Royalty at its finest.
 Choose from the Frozen lunch or dinner experience which begins with a 3 or 4 course meal at Carthay Circle and along the pre-show package above you’ll also have access to reserved seating inside the Hyperion.
-Lunch Price: $99 per adult and $79 per child (ages 3 to 9), plus tax and gratuity.
-Dinner Price: $299 per person, plus tax and gratuity.
+Prices: $89 per adult and $45 per child (ages 3 to 9), plus tax and gratuity.

 Those that go with the dinner option will enjoy their meal after the show and step backstage to view incredible costumes and more behind the scenes surprises.